 The field study used a factorial randomized complete block design (FRCBD) with three factors and three replications.
 Details of the treatments are provided in Table 3.
-The recommended dose of fertilizer (RDF) used was 60N:30P:20K kg ha-1 consisting of Nitrogen (N) (from urea), phosphorus (P) (from diammonium phosphate) and potassium (K) (from muriate of potash).
-Full doses of P, K, and half of the N were applied at sowing, while the remaining nitrogen was applied 30 days after sowing.
+RDF used was 60N:30P:20K kg ha-1 consisting of nitrogen (N) (from urea), phosphorus (P) (from diammonium phosphate) and potassium (K) (from muriate of potash).
+Full doses of P, K and half of the N were applied at sowing, while the remaining Nitrogen was applied 30 days after sowing (DAS).
 The brown top millet variety tested was GPUBT-6, developed by the University of Agricultural Sciences, Gandhi Krishi Vigyana Kendra (GKVK), Bengaluru, through selective breeding from IC 613561.